You need to be implementing product-led customer success now

 In-product data collection

 When customers are happy with a SaaS product, they’re likely to use it more.
 So, collecting data within your product on their engagement is a key strategy to support customer success operations.
-Using tools like Google Analytics, Commandbar, and Hotjar, you can track how specific users are interacting with your product.
+Using tools like Google Analytics, Command AI, and Hotjar, you can track how specific users are interacting with your product.

 By measuring things like usage patterns, feature adoption, and interaction frequency, CS teams can identify areas of strengths or weaknesses.